Diddillibah - Rosemount

 Employment performance in Diddillibah - Rosemount exceeds national averages across key labour market indicators

-Rosemount, Diddillibah has a skilled workforce with notable representation in the construction sector.
-As of September 2025, its unemployment rate is 2.7%.
+Rosemount, Diddillibah has a skilled workforce with the construction sector being notably prominent.
+As of September 2025, the unemployment rate is 2.7%.
+There are 2,314 residents in work, which is 1.4% lower than Rest of Qld's rate of 4.1%.

-In comparison to Rest of Qld's unemployment rate of 4.1%, Rosemount has a lower rate of 1.4%.
-Workforce participation is similar to Rest of Qld at 59.1%.
-Leading employment industries are construction, health care & social assistance, and retail trade.
-Construction shows particularly strong specialization with an employment share 1.6 times the regional level.
+The workforce participation rate is 61.7%, compared to Rest of Qld's 65.7%.
+According to Census responses, 18.1% of residents work from home.
+Leading employment industries include construction, health care & social assistance, and retail trade.
+Construction shows strong specialization with an employment share of 1.6 times the regional level, while agriculture, forestry & fishing has lower representation at 2.1%.

 Frequently Asked Questions - Employment